Identity Assurance Level Requirements

 - The CSP SHALL provide proofing agents with a method or mechanism to flag events for potential fraud.

 - CSPs MAY record and maintain video sessions for fraud prevention and prosecution purposes pursuant to a privacy risk assessment, as defined in Sec.
-3.1.3.1.
-If the CSP records session, the following further requirements apply:
+3.3.1.
+If the CSP records a video session, the following additional requirements apply:

 - The CSP SHALL notify the applicant of the recording prior to initiating a recorded session.